Codemasters has revealed

 Friday, August 24th on Xbox One, PlayStation 4, and PC.

-to the release of the game, but for now, check out Alfa Romeo Sauber F1 Team’s Charles Leclerc driving a lap
+to the release of the game, but for now, check out Alfa Romeo Sauber F1 Team’s

 of his home track, the iconic Circuit de Monaco.

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.